 Beneath the section that can be visited by the general public are the Lower Caves that can be visited by arrangement.
 Beneath those are another level that is currently only visited by scientists studying the ancient formations to deduce climate change over the millennia.
 The study started in 2004 and is ongoing.

+As you can imagine, the natural acoustics of the cave create an unparalleled setting for live music.
 Every year, St. Michael's Cave is the venue for musical concerts.
-The 600 seat auditorium has wonderful, natural acoustics and, with imaginative lighting, provides a dramatic setting.
+The 600-seat auditorium, with its wonderful, natural acoustics and imaginative lighting, provides a dramatic setting for live musical performances.

 For information about St Michaels caves opening times and concerts, click here